• Home

 Mental Wellbeing Impact Assessment

-"The Government believes that wellbeing belongs at the heart of policymaking"
+Wellbeing belongs at the heart of policymaking

 An independent first level review of evidence to assess the effectiveness of the MWIA process concluded that there is strong qualitative evidence that the MWIA makes a difference to the way initiatives are implemented.

 "A wellbeing approach is about ensuring the broad range of factors that matter to new zealanders are central to the government’s definition of success and drive our decision making. faced with complex issues such as child poverty, inequality, and climate change, we cannot hope to make the best choices for current and future generations if we do not look beyond economic growth and consider social, environmental, and economic implications together."
-2019 Budget Statement

 Services Provided by TaylorMade